 We take the vast majority of our acts from an open application process.
 We are committed to finding new acts in the ukulele world as well as helping folks develop and we understand that we can never know everyone.
-Through this process we have discovered and found ways to support some truly great acts through this process and it looks like we just might!
+Through this process we have discovered and found ways to support some truly great acts.
+Want to know more about how it works?
+Scroll down for more…